icon: 🅿️

 This is one of those situations where I wish there was a really good real-world simulator that one could try it out in.

-Update: Friends in Los Angeles, New Jersey, and Miami have said they have malls with optional, paid, valet parking.
+Update: acquaintances in Los Angeles, New Jersey, and Miami have said they have malls with optional, paid, valet parking.
 Some malls in Miami also have paid, reservable parking in their prime locations.